Botanical Name: Tacca chantrieri

 Temperature: Steady temps of 65-70°F/18-21°C year-round.

 Fertilizer: Feed every 2 weeks with a 10-20-10 liquid fertilizer diluted by half while plant is growing and flowering.
+Do not feed in winter.

 Propagation: Divide rhizomes in spring and plant one piece per pot.
+You can allow the seed pods to dry on the plant; propagate them by planting seeds in moist potting mix.